avalanchesiqi/youtube-insight/README.md

 ```

 ### Python packages version
-All codes are developed and tested in Python 3.6, along with google-api-python-client 1.6.5, urllib3 1.22 and langdetect 1.0.7.
+All codes are developed and tested in Python 3.6, along with google-api-python-client 1.6.5, urllib3 1.22 and googletrans 2.3.0.

 ## Code usage
 An simple example is given below: